$\del\delbar$-Lemma and Bott-Chern cohomology of twistor spaces: Bott-Chern and Aeppli cohomologies of twistor spaces and -lemma

 \section{Bott-Chern and Aeppli cohomologies of twistor spaces and $\partial\overline\partial$-lemma}

 In this section we will describe the Bott-Chern and Aeppli cohomologies of the twistor space of a compact self-dual $4$-manifold and we characterize the validity of the $\partial\overline\partial$-lemma.
-In order to do that we will start with some lemmas.
+In order to do that we will start with a general lemma.